Jolly Rancher Remix: Reception

-Upon its original opening in 1991, the roller coaster received mostly positive reviews from critics and guests.
+The roller coaster received mostly positive reviews from critics and guests upon its original opening in 1991.
 Shelly Stallsmith, an editor for The Sentinel, and Michael Argento, a writer for the York Daily Record, recorded the reactions from Milton Hershey School children during the preview event, with some commenting it was "intense", some noting the ride's fast speed and forces, and some commenting on the forward and backward experiences.
 Stallsmith personally considered that the roller coaster delivered on Hersheypark's advertising promise of "non-stop excitement" and stated that there was no "wasted space" during the ride's entire experience.
 Argento individually expressed that the Sidewinder would make riders a bit nauseous and unstable but want to ride again as it was fun.

 Randy Kraft, a writer for The Morning Call, stated that the ride "is a totally disorienting experience" for riders who do not enjoy inversions on roller coasters.
 Kraft also recorded guests' reactions, with one stating the ride was "wonderful" while another commented it was "not as bad as [expected]".
 John Lines, a staff report for the Intelligencer Journal, commented the Sidewinder was "a dramatic improvement over" the park's other steel looping roller coaster, the SooperDooperLooper.
 Though, Lines further commented that it was hard to beat the park's wooden roller coaster, the Comet.
 Wendie Wells, writing for Lebanon, Pennsylvania's Daily News, remarked that the roller coaster was "all that was promised and more in the way of thrills" and even more so in the second half of the ride.
 Wells concluded that the Sidewinder was a "torture on a person's equilibrium" but "also addictive", requiring more than one ride to enjoy.

-Upon its opening in 2022, the converted roller coaster similarly received mostly positive reviews from critics and guests.
+Upon its opening in 2022, the converted roller coaster received mostly positive reviews from critics and guests.
 Sean Adams, a writer for The Patriot-News, ranked the Jolly Rancher Remix among "the middle of the pack" of Hersheypark's roller coasters for its excitement and appeal.
 However, Adams noted the incorporation of new elements as "a good balance, not overwhelming the riders" while adding a unique experience.
 Kevin Stairiker, a writer for Lancaster Online, remarked that the extra theming brought "an improvement over the Sidewinder" experience.
 Stairiker additionally spotlighted the tunnel for its "smell and taste" of the candy's flavor.

 Justin Landers, a writer for Behind the Thrills, concluded on his overall experience of the Jolly Rancher Remix as "fantastic", considering the color scheme, scents, lighting, and flat ride as contributing factors.
 Kyle, a writer for Coaster101, commented on the roller coaster's new paint and tunnel features, making it distinguished from other Boomerang model clones.
 Kyle also positively commented on the faint, but noticeable scent features in the tunnel portion and the smoothness of the attraction.